kermitt2/grobid/doc/Benchmarking-models.md

 # Evaluation CRF and Deep Learning models

-Here are some evaluations of individual Grobid models, using cross-validation (partitions of the annotated data into train and eval sets).
+Here are some evaluations of individual Grobid models, using Grobid version **0.6.0**, using cross-validation (partitions of the annotated data into train and eval sets).

 ## Accuracy